 - Small editor window

-Another veteran of the design space, PicMonkey has been a favourite of social media managers since the early days of Instagram.
+Another veteran of the design space, PicMonkey has been a favorite of social media managers since the early days of Instagram.

-PicMonkey specialises in photo editing and collages.
-Unlike Fotor and Pixlr, PicMonkey allow you to edit using templates from the get go.
+PicMonkey specializes in photo editing and collages.
+Unlike Fotor and Pixlr, PicMonkey allows you to edit using templates from the get-go.
 The designs are perfect for social media managers, light and easy to use allowing you to adjust many of the photo elements and even add graphics and text to any image.